 What Is SOX Cybersecurity Compliance?

-When most people think of the Sarbanes-Oxley (SOX) Act, they consider protecting investors from fraudulent financial reporting, inaccurate financial statements, or inadequate accounting and finance controls.
-After all, SOX was passed in response to several high-profile corporate financial scandals.
-These scandals involved accounting fraud by publicly traded companies such as Enron Corporation, Tyco International PLC, and WorldCom.
-SOX also includes whistleblower provisions, and corporate executives face significant criminal penalties for non-compliance.
+When most people think of the Sarbanes-Oxley (SOX) Act, they consider protections that prevent fraudulent financial reporting, inaccurate financial statements, or inadequate internal controls in accounting and finance operations.
+The SOX ACT was established in response to high-profile corporate financial scandals involving publicly traded companies, such as Enron Corporation, Tyco International PLC, and WorldCom.
+Additionally, SOX compliance includes critical whistleblower provisions and imposes significant criminal penalties on corporation executives for non-compliance.

 What Is SOX Cybersecurity Compliance?

-Financial disclosure is a key component of SOX compliance.
-To that point, the Securities and Exchange Commission (SEC) recently adopted rules requiring registrants to disclose material cybersecurity incidents they experience and to disclose on an annual basis material information regarding their cybersecurity risk management, strategy, and governance.
+A key element of SOX compliance is financial disclosure, and the Securities and Exchange Commission (SEC) recently adopted rules requiring registrants to disclose significant cybersecurity incidents they experience.
+These new regulations also mandate that companies provide annual disclosures on their cybersecurity risk management, strategy, and governance practices.
 The Commission also adopted rules requiring foreign private issuers to make comparable disclosures.

 SEC staff issued related interpretive guidance in 2011, and the Commission itself in 2018 on the application of existing disclosure requirements to cybersecurity risk and incidents.
-The 2023 SEC Cybersecurity Risk Management, Strategy, Governance, and Incident Disclosure requirements (the final rule) were created to facilitate “consistent, comparable, and decision-useful disclosures that would allow investors to evaluate registrants’ exposure to material cybersecurity risks and incidents as well as registrants’ ability to manage and mitigate those risks.”
-The final rule necessitates collaboration between the IT and financial audit teams to more fundamentally understand risk, specifically cybersecurity risk, at their respective companies.
+Additionally, the 2023 SEC Cybersecurity Risk Management, Strategy, Governance, and Incident Disclosure requirements (known as “the final rule”) were designed to ensure consistency and comparability across disclosures, enabling investors to assess a company’s cybersecurity risks and its preparedness.”
+This final rule emphasizes collaboration between the IT and financial audit teams to gain a deeper understanding of cybersecurity risks, impacting their organization.

 How Are SOX Cybersecurity Requirements Incorporated?